dvlasits/AFEX.ai/README.md

 Our model could be improved by using 3D structural data from AlphaFold, to understand spatial interactions - this would be the next iteration of our model.

 Identifying important sequences could also give us insight on how proteins work and how can we engineer them

+## Example application
+Treating cancer.

+Take RNAseq data from cells from tumour and from healthy patient.
+We want to use the data to rationalize what caused the cancer and what targets (proteins) can we use to treat it.

+The data obviously contains lots of noise (proteins very much depend on sex, age, diet, tissue type), so it's hard to find what bits of data are relevant to cancer.

+By understanding the protein functions we can rationalize the differences in RNAseq and how they relate to cancer.

+Understanding how the specific proteins contribute to cancer helps us decide which proteins are good targets.

 ## Daniels pitch